Congratulations on having been accepted to Stritch!

 Confirm your admission and housing status by submitting your deposit.
 The deposit is $150 for students who live on-campus, and $100 for students who commute.* You can pay the deposit in the following ways:

 - Online: Pay online through our secure site.
-Your Stritch student ID number (found on your acceptance letter) is your login.
+Log in with your Stritch student ID (found on your acceptance letter) and last name.
 Please contact your admission counselor with any questions.

 - Mail: Mail a check, payable to Cardinal Stritch University, to the Office of Undergraduate Admissions.